What did influence the destiny of the town?

-During World War II, Jacumba Hot Springs had been the world-famous spa city, but it lost out to cities more closely to Los Angeles like Desert Hot Springs.
+During World War II, Jacumba Hot Springs had been the world-famous spa town, but it lost out to cities more closely to Los Angeles like Desert Hot Springs.

 When I visited there, there was no cell phone reception from the U.S. and my cell phone connected to Mexican carriers.

 This motel is the only facility that opens.

 From the very beginning, I do not like a Jacuzzi.

 It looks a kind of washing machine; I am not willing to soak in it after someone's bathing.

 The water in the tub looks contaminated like that in a wash machine.

 There are two pools outside, and free-flowing water is provided to them.

 The temperature of the source is tepid (around 100 degrees F), and it is additionally chilled in the huge pools.

 The water has clear smells of rotten eggs.